 Monsters made with medicine

-Kamil Oshundara is a genderfluid fine artist, writer and filmmaker from Atlanta that spent many years in Los Angeles honing their craft.
-They previously worked as the Cultural Executive for Jordan Peele's Monkeypaw Productions, where they served as an on-set producer and cultural researcher to help develop projects such as; US, HUNTERS, LOVECRAFT COUNTRY, the CANDYMAN (2021) and TWILIGHT ZONE (2019) remake.
+Kamil Oshundara is a genderfluid fine artist, writer and filmmaker from Atlanta who spent many years in Los Angeles honing their craft.
+They previously worked as the Cultural Executive for Jordan Peele's Monkeypaw Productions, where they served as an on-set producer and cultural researcher to help develop projects such as US, HUNTERS, LOVECRAFT COUNTRY, the CANDYMAN (2021) and the TWILIGHT ZONE (2019) remake.

 While studying at UCLA, their interest in cultural studies and storytelling developed into a passion for Black speculative arts (horror, sci-fi, Afro-futurism, surrealism).
 As a multi-faceted artist, Kamil works to produce narratives that re-imagine representation through an elevated genre lens.